bcgov/design-system/components/header/README.md

 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features:

 ### Screenreaders

-* Proper ALT labels are included for BC Government logo.
-Reads "Go to the Government of British Columbia website"
+As read using ChromeVox

+> > "Go to the government of british columbia website link."

+> > "Hello British Columbia heading one."

 ### Colour Contrast
 * Contrast ratios are at least 4.5:1 for header title and 7:1 for BC Government logo